ogobrecht/console/docs/getting-started.md

 the footer of every page by calling [console.my_client_identifier](package-console.md#function-my_client_identifier).
-If you use the APEX plug-in to log frontend errors then you could do this in pure JavaScript in the fronend, as the plug-in provides the information under `window.oic.clientIdentifier`.
+If you use the APEX plug-in to log frontend errors then you could do this in pure JavaScript in the frontend, as the plug-in provides the information under `window.oic.clientIdentifier`.

 ### Log Methods